StakerDAO/staker-dao/galleon-instruction.md

 ```
 where `tz1Rsrmcinoo5zDiGxbXAE9wPLSy57CsQYnT` is hash of public key, which we would need on the next step.

-Now lets use these public key hashes as out `--team-pk-hash`'es during deployment.
+Now lets use these public key hashes as our `--team-pk-hash`'es during deployment.

 ```
 stkr-token-cli 'deploy' -c ~/.stkr-token-cli/config.yaml --msigAlias galleon_msig \